Leoleojames1/Divisor-Wave-Prime-Complex-Analysis/README.md

 https://docs.google.com/forms/d/e/1FAIpQLSedobin-e8XqIv2AgMWhIrcNq-Pm7fsD63rhjuEiksWMAe9Og/viewform?usp=sf_link

-My End goal for this project is to use this data to train a language model plugin using GPT4, (Currently Im implementing a free gpt3.5 from this github repo: https://github.com/ayaka14732/ChatGPTAPIFree ) and the methods and information provided in this repository such that we can create an AI specialized in mathematical analysis for all fields of mathematics.
+My End goal for this project is to use this data to train a language model plugin using GPT4, (Currently Im implementing a free gpt3.5 API from this github repo, because GPT4 is expensive to run for a long time, if I can find funding for this I would be able to do so much more: https://github.com/ayaka14732/ChatGPTAPIFree ) and the methods and information provided in this repository such that we can create an AI specialized in mathematical analysis for all fields of mathematics.
 Currently I have proposed the idea to the singularity group on @AtheneLive you can see the most recent twitch vod clip here where Lex fridman, Carli g, and Athene give their responses:

 Also you can find Athenes Twitch Here: